-FEED talks to The Weather Company’s editor in chief and global head of video, Greg Gilderman, and Kevin Hayes, executive editor of Weather.com about providing weather and climate information through video, podcasting, news and raw data
+The Weather Company’s editor in chief and global head of video, Greg Gilderman, and executive editor of Weather.com, Kevin Hayes, on providing climate information through video, podcasting and raw data

 FEED: Can you tell us how you began at The Weather Company?
 Greg, do you want to start?